alpet83/Colloquium-DevSpace/docs/technical_documentation.md

 Supported File Types: .rs (Rust), .vue (Vue.js), .js (JavaScript), .py (Python), .rulz (documentation).
 LLM Integration:
 Supports grok (via XAIConnection) and chatgpt (via OpenAIConnection).
-Triggered by @<username>, @all, or #critics_allowed in messages.
+Triggered by @, @all, or #critics_allowed in messages.
 Context limited to 131072 tokens, packed into sandwiches with JSON index.
 LLM responses containing @agent have content before @agent stripped, processed as a command, and the prefix prepended to the processed_msg for user visibility.

 Shell Code Execution:
-<shell_code> tags are processed by ShellCodeProcessor in llm_hands.py.
+ tags are processed by ShellCodeProcessor in llm_hands.py.
 If mcp=true (default), commands are sent to http://mcp-sandbox:8084/exec_commands (MCP container).
 If mcp=false, commands are executed locally via execute (local container).
-Supports <user_input rqs="..." ack="..."/> for interactive commands, enabling complex workflows.
+Supports  for interactive commands, enabling complex workflows.

 Chat Enhancements:
 GET /chat/get returns {"posts": [...], "status": {...}}, where status indicates replication state (free or busy with actor and elapsed time).
 Dynamic timeout for wait_changes (20s for busy, 150s for free) improves responsiveness.
 Frontend blocks message sending during busy state, enhancing user experience by preventing queue overload.
 Messages with newlines (\n) are displayed in a monospaced font with preserved formatting, improving readability.
-File preview available via clicking @attach#<file_id> or @attached_file#<file_id>, fetching content from /chat/file_contents.
+File preview available via clicking @attach# or @attached_file#, fetching content from /chat/file_contents.

-Recent Changes (2025-07-20)

-File Preview:

-Added support for viewing file contents in the frontend by clicking @attach#<file_id> or @attached_file#<file_id> in ChatContainer.vue.
-Implemented GET /chat/file_contents in file_routes.py to retrieve file content via FileManager.get_file(file_id)['content'].
-Added <dialog ref="filePreviewModal"> in ChatContainer.vue to display file content in <pre class="file-preview"> with light gray font and vertical scrolling.
-Fixed horizontal scrollbar issue in file preview by setting max-width: 90vw and overflow-x: hidden for .file-preview-modal.
-Removed excessive logging of unresolved @attach#<file_id> in formatMessage, replacing with <span class="file-unavailable">Файл <file_id> удалён или недоступен</span>.

-LLM Statistics:

-Fixed token counting in llm_interactor.py by using usage.prompt_tokens instead of usage.tokens, resolving discrepancy (e.g., 4191 vs. 3870 tokens).
-Introduced llm_usage table in llm_interactor.py via DataTable with fields ts, model, sent_tokens, used_tokens, chat_id for persistent LLM usage tracking.
-Updated /chat/get_stats in chat_routes.py to fetch statistics from llm_usage using select_row for consistency, replacing chat_stats dictionary.
-Moved statistics collection from ReplicationManager to LLMInteractor to reduce module overload.

-Recursive Dialogue:

-Fixed issue where recursive dialogue stopped after one LLM actor by removing break in _recursive_replicate in replication.py, allowing all LLM actors (e.g., grok3, grok4) to respond to @all.
-Verified via logs: successful dialogue between grok3 and grok4 for chat_id=1 at rql=1 and rql=2.

-Code Optimization:

-Removed redundant llm_usage table creation in db.py, as DataTable in llm_interactor.py handles table creation and updates.
-Renamed handle_exception to log_and_raise and moved it to basic_logger.py as a method of BasicLogger for better specificity and integration with logging.
-Updated chat_routes.py, file_routes.py, llm_interactor.py, and replication.py to use log.logger.log_and_raise for consistent exception handling.

-Testing

-API:
-curl -H "Cookie: session_id=<your_session_id>" "http://vps.vpn:8008/api/chat/get_stats?chat_id=1".
-curl -H "Cookie: session_id=<your_session_id>" "http://vps.vpn:8008/api/chat/file_contents?file_id=1".

-Database:
-sqlite3 /app/data/multichat.db "SELECT * FROM llm_usage WHERE chat_id=1 ORDER BY ts DESC LIMIT 1".
-sqlite3 /app/data/multichat.db "SELECT * FROM posts WHERE chat_id=1".

-Unit tests:
-docker exec colloquium-core python -m unittest tests.test_replication -v.
+Change Log
+See /docs/change_log.md for recent updates and changes.